IT Support & Cybersecurity for Manufacturing Companies

 What happens if ransomware hits during a production week?

 Immediate triage, containment, and restore from encrypted, air-gapped backups.
-In a published case study, a client was hit on a Friday evening and was fully operational by Monday morning — 100% data recovered, $0 ransom paid.
+In a published case study, a client was hit on a Friday evening and was fully operational by Monday morning.
+100% data recovered, $0 ransom paid.
+That’s the outcome when recovery has been rehearsed before the incident.

 Do you support warehouse devices, scanners, and plant-floor terminals?

 Yes, on the IT side.
-Deployment, configuration, connectivity, access control, and lifecycle management for scanners, shared terminals, label printers, and tablets.
+Deployment, configuration, connectivity, access control, and lifecycle management for scanners, shared terminals, label printers, and tablets, including IT procurement for sourcing devices when needed.
 For industrial automation controllers, we secure the surrounding IT environment and coordinate with the equipment vendor.

 How do you help us meet supply chain security requirements?

 Fusion’s CIS Controls v8.1 alignment produces documented evidence of MFA, access controls, backup governance, endpoint protection, vulnerability management, and incident response readiness.
-This documentation supports vendor security questionnaires, customer audits, and contract qualification processes.
+That documentation supports vendor security questionnaires, customer audits, and contract qualification processes.
+You’ll have something to show instead of something to explain.

 Related Resources